 Slaughter: how animals are killed

-These numbers are almost incomprehensible in their scale, so it’s no surprise that commercial slaughter is a disturbingly efficient, well-oiled production line that treats life as nothing more than a number.
+These numbers are almost incomprehensible in their scale, so it’s no surprise that commercial slaughter is a disturbingly efficient, well-oiled production line that treats animals as nothing more than commodities.

-Whether the final product is labelled as ‘free-range’, ‘organic’ or ‘pasture-reared’, or the slaughter method is deemed ‘humane’, a farmed animal’s final moments will end in pain and terror.
-The fact remains, all slaughter is taking away the life of an animal that doesn’t want to die.
+Whether the final product is labelled as ‘free range’, ‘organic’ or ‘pasture-reared’, or the slaughter method is deemed ‘humane’, a farmed animal’s final moments will end in pain and terror.
+The fact remains, all slaughter takes away the life of an animal that doesn’t want to die.
 Many of these animals are babies or the equivalent age of teenagers; many are pregnant mothers.

 Are you a baby eater? infographic of farmed animal lifespans